Domain Adaptive and Generalizable Network Architectures and Training Strategies for Semantic Image Segmentation: Experiments

 \subsection{Implementation Details}

 {\textbf{Datasets}} As synthetic datasets, we utilize GTA~\cite{richter2016playing} with 24,966 images of 1914$\times$1052 pixels and Synthia~\cite{ros2016synthia} with 9,400 images of 1280$\times$760 pixels.
 As real-world datasets, we use Cityscapes~\cite{cordts2016cityscapes} with 2,975 training and 500 validation images of 2048${\times}$1024 pixels for clear weather, DarkZurich~\cite{sakaridis2020map} with 2,416 training, 50 validation, and 151 test images of 1920${\times}$1080 pixels for nighttime, and ACDC~\cite{sarkadis2021acdc} with 1,600 training, 406 validation, and 2,000 test images of 1920${\times}$1080 pixels for adverse weather (fog, night, rain, and snow).
-For DG, we additionally evaluate the model on BDD100K~\cite{yu2020bdd100k} and Mapillary Vistas~\cite{neuhold2017mapillary} with 1000 and 2000 validation images, respectively.
+For DG, we additionally evaluate the model on the US-focused BDD100K~\cite{yu2020bdd100k} and the world-wide Mapillary Vistas~\cite{neuhold2017mapillary} with 1000 and 2000 validation images, respectively.
+Both contain different illumination (day/night) and weather conditions (mostly sunny/cloudy but also rainy/snowy/foggy).
 Previous works~\cite{tsai2018learning,tranheden2021dacs,araslanov2021self} downsample Cityscapes to 1024${\times}$512 and GTA to 1280${\times}$720.
 Instead, HRDA maintains the full resolution for Cityscapes.
 To train with the same scale ratio of source and target images as previous works, HRDA resizes GTA to 2560${\times}$1440 and Synthia to 2560${\times}$1520 pixels.

 {\textbf{Network Architecture}} Our implementation is based on the mmsegmentation framework~\cite{mmseg2020}.
 For the DAFormer architecture, we use the MiT-B5 encoder~\cite{xie2021segformer}, which produces a feature pyramid with $C=[64, 128, 320, 512]$.
 All encoders are pretrained on ImageNet-1k.
 The DAFormer decoder uses $C_e=256$ and dilation rates of 1, 6, 12, and 18.
 The scale attention decoder of HRDA uses the lightweight SegFormer MLP decoder~\cite{xie2021segformer} with an embedding dimension of 256.